-food web theory, and empirical food webs to consider how to move ecology forward with parasites.
+This Working Group brings together a range of experts on parasitism, food web theory, and empirical food webs to consider how to move ecology forward with parasites.
 This will include

-The results of this research will provide a more complete view of nature as well as provide insight into better controls for infectious disease.
+The results of this research will provide a more complete view of nature and provide insight into better controls for infectious disease.